jakobzhao/geog458/weeks/week03/readme.md

 Now we have a single geojson file opposed to a complicated shapefile structure and a geojson file in a more appropriate for web-based geovisualization.

+> Now, Congradulations! you have generate an appropriate geospatial data for web uses!
+In most cases, a geojson should be smaller than 4 megabytes considering the speed of transfering the data from the server to the client, otherwise, the web map user would take too long to download the data.
+If your data is still large than 4 megabytes after the optimization strategies we have introduced above, please consider converting the data from geojson to topojson (using [mapshaper](http://www.mapshaper.org/)), or even CSV.

 ## References:

 [1] GeoJson/TopoJson Converter: